NVIDIA/open-gpu-kernel-modules/README.md

 https://us.download.nvidia.com/XFree86/Linux-x86_64/530.41.03/README/kernel_open.html

-In the below table, if three IDs are listed, the first is the PCI Device ID, the second is the PCI Subsystem Vendor ID, and the third is the PCI Subsystem Device ID.
+In the following table, if three IDs are listed, the first is the PCI Device ID, the second is the PCI Subsystem Vendor ID, and the third is the PCI Subsystem Device ID.